Available 24X7 Call For Free Consultation (281) 587-1111

 If you receive a traffic ticket after an accident that caused an injury, you should talk to a lawyer who deals with traffic tickets.
 Pleading guilty might allow the jury to hear about your ticket and the plea.

 You may also want to contact your automobile insurance company and discuss your options.
 If you were hurt and think the other person is mostly to blame, you should talk to a personal injury lawyer.
-They can help you understand your rights and options.
+They can help you understand your rights and the options available to you.

 Texas uses a comparative responsibility approach to personal injury lawsuits.
-In Texas, if you are in an accident and found higher than 50% at fault, you will generally be barred from collecting damages.
+In Texas, if you are in an accident and found more than 50% at fault, you will generally be barred from collecting damages.

 If you are 50% or less at fault, your damages will be reduced by the percentage of your responsibility, as found by the jury.
 Briefly, unless you were greater than 50% at fault, you still may collect damages in Texas.